-- existing overhead lines within the right of way shall have a minimum vertical clearance of 18 feet above the roadway or ground; and - new overhead lines shall be installed with a minimum vertical clearance of 20 feet in all locations in the right of way.
+- Existing overhead lines within the right-ofway shall have a minimum vertical clearance of 18 feet above the roadway or ground. - New overhead lines shall be installed with a minimum vertical clearance of 20 feet in all locations in the right-of-way.